ericr6/iexec_workshop/README.md

     Worker pools organize the contributions of Workers.
 A worker pool is a group of machines, often with similar characteristics, that is led by a Pool Manager.

-**Intel SGX:**

-    Intel SGX is used by iExec to secure computations and data running on untrusted machines over the distributed and decentralized network.

 **TEE:**

     A trusted execution environment (TEE) is a secure area of a main processor.
     It guarantees code and data loaded inside to be protected with respect to confidentiality and integrity.
     A TEE provides security features such as isolated execution, integrity of applications executing with the TEE, along with confidentiality of their assets (wikipedia)

+**Intel SGX:**

+    Intel SGX is used by iExec to secure computations and data running on untrusted machines over the distributed and decentralized network.

 ## 1. Install the SDK

 The iExec SDK and API provide a set of tools that allows all users to easily interact with iExec decentralized marketplace

-Create a working directory, all setup files will be created locally.
+Create a working directory for this tutorial, all setup files will be created locally.

 ```
 npm -g install iexec